System and Network Configurations

 Capabilities

-• imager retrieves mail from the ISP using Oberon Mail via POP3.
+* imager retrieves mail from the ISP using Oberon Mail via POP3 in a stunnel tunnel.

 Configuration files in dalton.